Bail Bond Reform and Secret Sauce

 News and Resources

-One of the most annoying aspects of the whole bail bonds reform discussion are accusations the industry is a huge cash cow and takes advantage of the poor and innocent!
+One of the most annoying aspects of the whole bail bonds reform discussion is accusations the industry is a huge cash cow and takes advantage of the poor and innocent!
 Not true.
 Maybe collectively the industry is killing it, but the average bondsman?
 Not so much.
-According to Bail Yes and Career Bliss, average salaries range from about $25,000 annually to a little over $55,000.
+According to Bail Yes and Career Bliss, average salaries range from about $25,000 annually to a little over $40,000.
 Of course, just like any line of work, there is a percentage of folks who earn much more – maybe they've been at the job longer, own their own business, take on dangerous clients, who knows?
 We actually work to help defendants in need, and absolutely respect the confines of the law!
 New reform laws shouldn't have the goal of vilifying bondsmen but, rather, working to improve the system for everyone.

 The Missing Sauce in Bail Bonding Reform